- 2 Minutes to read

 Results Tab

 The Result tab displays the output of your SQL script/query.
-When the output reaches the maximum of 500 rows, a notification appears.

 Click Run to view the output: